Rainbow-Dreamer/sf2_loader/README.md

 This package is currently only being tested on windows and Linux, I am going to test on macOS recently and make compatible versions of this package for macOS.
 Once it is finished, I will put the download links for macOS compatible versions of sf2 loader here (and maybe some instructions for installation and using exclusively for macOS).

-Update: (2021/9/5) The Linux compatible version is ready, you can download the Linux compatible version of sf2_loader from release page of this project, or just click this link to download.
+Update: (2021/9/5) The Linux compatible version is ready, you can download the Linux compatible version of sf2_loader from [release page](https://github.com/Rainbow-Dreamer/sf2_loader/releases/latest) of this project.
 You don't need to pip install this package, just open terminal in the folder `sf2_loader(linux compatible)`, and run `python setup.py install` to install this package.
 Then, there are some important and necessary steps to configure this package in order to use it on Linux:

 Firstly, you need to install fluidsynth on Linux, you can refer to this [link](https://github.com/FluidSynth/fluidsynth/wiki/Download#distributions) to see how to install fluidsynth on different Linux systems.
 Here I will put the install command for Ubuntu and Debian:
 ```